VOL. 6 | NO. 4 | Saturday, January 19, 2013

 The U.S. annual budget deficit is on track to reach $1 trillion for a fifth straight year, though government revenue jumped last month as people paid some taxes early to avoid higher rates in 2013.

-The Treasury Department said Friday that the federal deficit grew just $260 million in December.
+The Treasury Department said the federal deficit grew just $260 million in December.
 But for the first three months of the budget year, the deficit widened to $292 billion.

 In December, tax revenue rose 12 percent to $270 billion.
 Spending fell 17 percent to nearly the same amount.